Waycross College Photo - Where Great Futures Begin

 There are 2 community colleges serving 6,266 students in Ware County, GA.

-What is community college acceptance rate in Ware County, GA?
+What is the community college acceptance rate in Ware County, GA?

 The average community college acceptance rate in Georgia is 72% (compared to national acceptance rates).

-How diverse are community college in Ware County, GA?
+How diverse are community colleges in Ware County, GA?

 Community colleges in Ware County, GA have approximately 36% minority enrollment, with the majority being Black.